 “Please let me hear from you at once.”

 The offer so made by Burch to appellant was accepted by telephone conversation between appellant and Burch.
-At the time the offer was accepted it was further agreed between Burch and appellant that appellee would furnish appellant an abstract of title and allow 30 days for examination thereof.
-Appellant's testimony was: *843
+At the time the offer was accepted it was further agreed between Burch and appellant thаt appellee would furnish appellant an abstract of title and allow 30 days for examination thereof.
+Appellant’s testimony was:

-The defendant testified that he never agreed to sell his land on any terms except those stated in the instrument given Mrs. Burch; that his object in selling his land was to secure money to buy a home in Hopkins county, where he had been living for several years; and that, unless he could get one-third of the price of his land in cash, he could not purchase the place he wanted to buy in Hopkins, and his only object in selling his land would not be accomplished if the time of the first payment of one-third of the purchase money was extended 30 days.
+The defendant testified that he never agreed to sell his land on any terms except those stated in the instrument given Mrs. Burch; that, his object in selling his land was to secure money to buy a home in Hopkins county, where he had been living for several years; and that, unless he could get onе-third of the price of his land in cash, he could not purchase the place he wanted to buy in Hopkins, and his only object in selling his land would not be accomplished if the time of the first payment of one-third of the purchase money was extended 30 days.
 He further testified that he never authorized Burch to agree to furnish an abstract.
-This testimony is uncontradicted.
+This testimony is uneont'radictеd.
 Burch does not testify that defendant authorized him to make the agreement with plaintiff to furnish the abstract and allow him 30 days in which to examine the abstract and close the trade.
-He says that when he made this agreement with plaintiff over the telephone defendant was in the telephone office near the door of the telephone booth, which was not closed tight, and he thinks Mr. Leewright understood the agreement, as he was listening.
+He says that when he made this agreement with plaintiff over the telephone defendant was in the. telephone office near the door of the telephone boоth, which was not closed tight, and he thinks Mr. Leewright understood the agreement, as he was listening.
 He also says:

-"While I was talking to Mr. Daugherty over the telephone I communicated to Mr. Leewright what he was saying, and he did not in any manner oppose giving an abstract."
+“While I was talking to Mr. Daugherty over the. telephone I communicated to Mr. Leewright what he was saying, and he did not in any manner oppose giving an abstract.”

-Burch further testified that before he approached defendant on the subject of selling his land he had a conversation with plaintiff looking to the purchase of this land; that plaintiff was at witness' house, and had just completed the purchase of a tract of land from him, and he asked plaintiff if he would like to buy more land on about the same terms, and plaintiff told him he would pay him a commission of one-half of 5 per cent. if he would buy defendant's land for him.
-Plaintiff testified that he did not understand that Burch was acting as his agent, but if he got the land for him he was to pay Burch a commission of one-half of 5 per cent.
+Burch further testified that before he approached defendant on the subject of selling his land he had a conversation with plaintiff looking to the purchase of this land; that plaintiff was at witness’ house, and had just completed the purchase of a tract of land from him, and he asked plaintiff if he would like to buy more land on about the same terms, and plaintiff told him he would pay him a commission of one-half of 5 per cent, if he would buy defendant’s land for him.
+Plaintiff tеstified that he did not understand that Burch was acting as his agent, but if he got the land for him he was to pay Burch a commission of one-half of 5 per cent.
 Burch did not expect any compensation from defendant, and the latter testified that Burch told him that he was not getting anything out of the deal.

-the contract, as well as the substantial terms which it shall contain; and in such a case the agent must keep within the restricted authority conferred upon him, and strictly pursue the method prescribed by his instructions.
+“Mr. Pomeroy expresses the rule applicable to this ease as follows: ‘Where the delegation of authority is express and special, the other party dealing with the agent cannot fall back on any larger implied powers, the limitations may relate to the manner and form of execut- *844 mg the contract, as well as the substantial terms which it shall contain; and in such a ease the agent must keep within the restricted authority conferred upon him, and strictly pursue the method prescribed by his instructions.’
 Pomeroy, Specific Performance, 114, § 77; Thomas v.
-Joslin,
+Joslin, 30 Minn.
+3S8 [15 N. W. 675 ]; Holbrook v.
+McCarthy,61 Cal.
+216 .”

-"In order to their enforcement by the courts, contracts for the sale of lands must be evidenced by writing.
-Where the writing relied on contains all the particulars of a concluded contract, it is sufficient if it be signed by the party against whom it is sought to be enforced; but if, instead of being evidence of a concluded agreement, whatever may be its form, it is really a mere proposal, such a writing is turned into an agreement, and can be enforced in equity by the other party only by his acceptance of it in writing."
+“In order to their enforcement by the courts, contracts for the sale of lands must be evidenced by writing.
+Where the writing relied on contains all the particulars of a concluded, contract, it is sufficient if it be signed by the party against whom it is sought to be enforced; but if, instead of being evidence of a concluded agreement, whatever may be its form, it is really a mere proposal, such a writing is turned into an agreement, and can be enforced in equity by the other 'party only by his acceptance of it in writing.”

 If any error is shown in the rulings of the trial court, such error was harmless, because, upon the undisputed evidence, no other judgment than one in favor of defendant could have been properly rendered.
 It follows that the judgment of the court below should be affirmed; and it has been so ordered.